 When a Bird Asks You to Back Off

 Is getting “too close for comfort” a thing for birds?
 Yes totally!
 And if you look and listen, they even tell you when.
-It was such a bright and luminous day and the perfect day to go a nearby beach, observe some of our protected birds and take some snaps for one of our coming […]
+It was a radiant and sun-filled day, perfect for a leisurely visit to a nearby beach, where we planned to observe some of our protected birds and capture a few snapshots for […]

 The Red Apes of Bukit —How Ethical is Or

 The Red Apes of Bukit —How Ethical is Orangutan Tourism?
-After 2 days flying across the world, we finally arrived!
-We were now few miles away from where some of the last Sumatran orangutans survive.
-Maybe a mother and her infant were even peeping through the canopy across the river right when we were opening the door of […]
+After two days of flying across the world, we finally arrived!
+We were now a few miles away from where some of the last Sumatran orangutans are surviving.
+Maybe a mother and her infant were even peeping through the canopy across the river right when […]

 Ecological Ethics A&A —From Awareness To